crs4/pyEHR/docs/http_doc/dbservice.rst

         "SUCCESS": true
       }

-.. http:post:: /patient/delete
+.. http:delete:: /patient/(patient_id)/delete

-   Delete patient with ID `patient_id`.
-If `cascade_delete` parameter is passed with a `True` vale, delete related EHRs as well, otherwise, if one or more EHRs are connected return an error.
+   Delete patient with ID (`patient_id`).
+If `cascade_delete` parameter is passed with a `True` value, delete related EHRs as well, otherwise, if one or more EHRs are connected return an error.

-   :query patient_id: ID of the patient
    :query cascade_delete: (optional) if True delete connected EHRs as well, if False
                           delete patient data only if no EHRs are connected, otherwise return an error.
 Default value is `False`.
+   :reqheader Content-Type: application/json
    :resheader Content-Type: application/json
    :statuscode 200: record deleted succesfully or no patient with given ID found (in this
                     case a response with `SUCCESS` set to false will be returned)